 5. Peer-to-Peer Transfer

-Today, many people are familiar with money-transfer apps or platforms like PayPal, Zelle, or Venmo.
-A friend can pay you back for their share of the dinner tab or someone who employs you as a gig worker can tap and send you your fee.
-How P2P transfers work is that you can receive money either directly into your account or into the money-transfer app and then transfer it to your bank account.
-Bills and coins aren’t changing hands in a literal way, but you can deposit cash in a bank in this way.
+Decades ago there were no money-transfer apps or platforms like PayPal, Zelle, or Venmo.
+Today, there are many ways to move money around with these tools, whether that means a friend paying you back for their share of the dinner tab or someone who employs you as a gig worker sending you your fee.
+The way these platforms work is that you can receive money either directly into your account or into the money-transfer app and then transfer it to your bank account.

 4 Ways to Deposit Cash in an Online Bank Account

 If your accounts are at an online bank, you may wonder how best to deposit your cash.
-After all, there isn’t a bricks and mortar branch to stroll into, and no one wants to mail cash.
-But don’t worry; you have plenty of options:
+After all, there isn’t a brick-and-mortar branch to stroll into, and no one wants to mail cash.
+But don’t worry; you likely have plenty of options.

 1. Using a Mobile Deposit